 In terms of data breaches, the most dangerous year was 2017 (1.632 billion data breaches).

 Regarding exposed records the worst year was 2018 (471.23 million records exposed) in the United States.
-As you can see below, four out of the top ten biggest data breaches were in that year.
+As you can see below, four of the top ten biggest data breaches occurred that year.

 Your website may likely be experiencing an attack right now.
 Back in the early 2000s, a study found that there was an exploit every 39 seconds.
 You may not realize it, but a huge number of visitors on your site can be bots.

 In 2016, researchers measured a ransomware attack every 40 seconds and by 2019 this frequency speeded up to every 14 seconds.
-In 2021 it is expected to change to 11 seconds.
+In 2021 it will probably change to 11 seconds.

 In 2015 experts measured a $3 trillion loss because of cybersecurity issues and by 2025, it is predicted to reach $10.5 trillion.